contentful/ng-contentful/README.md

 Contentful is a flexible and future-friendly content management platform to create and manage your content as well as to deliver it onto mobile and web applications and any other platform.

+## Warning

+**This module is not being maintained or updated anymore.
+You can find a more up to date solution by the community at [https://github.com/jvandemo/angular-contentful](https://github.com/jvandemo/angular-contentful)**

 ## Installation

     bower install ng-contentful